miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Hid invisible Ocean House and Grout's mansion blocks by furniture.
 Corrected many inside/outside door handles and background screen.
 Fixed three mirrored keycard backsides and centered the area icons.
-Added native widescreen support and centered tutorial popups for it.
+Added native widescreen support and improved readability of notes.
 Corrected some areaportals in Leopold Society and Giovanni Mansion.
 Disabled low poly model LOD and fixed pause messages in engine.dll.
 Corrected mirrored crate textures and reset clothing using console.
 Fixed hair of female Tremere and removed tongue of Sheriff warform.
-Made male Gangrel not crouch to fit transformation to warform fix.
 Added way to use all animations on all NPCs and fixed phone ones.

 Sounds: